laupierre/RNA-Seq_mouse_pipeline/README.md

-### this is the working place for developing the RNA-Seq pipeline based on singularity
+### This is the working place for developing the RNA-Seq pipeline based on singularity

 This is the development version deposited for the production team: the current version is v0.0.1_dev